Shlomo Erell: Post-military life

-After retiring, Erell received a master's degree in administration from Columbia University.
-In the 1970s, he became a member of the Likud party and from time to time he was brought in by Israeli leaders as an advisor of Naval issues.
+After retiring, Erell worked in several maritime industries.
+He also received a master's degree in administration from Columbia University.
+In the 1970s, he became a member of the Likud party and from time to time he was brought in by Israeli leaders as an advisor of naval issues.
+Between 1984 and 1988, he served as the Comptroller of the Defense System.